HarikrishnareddyGudimetla/AI-Virtual-mouse/README.md

-Thuis is my minor project
+This is my minor project